About Hilljack House

 In 1997, a group of recovering alcoholics decided to return the hope and support that was given to them in early sobriety.
 They envisioned a drug and alcohol free home environment where newly sober individuals could begin to rebuild their lives.
 Since then, Hilljack House has touched the lives of more than 500 individuals, many of whom are now successful members of society.

-Today, there are four houses with accommodations for 29 residents.
+Today, there are five houses with accommodations for 38 residents.
 Our homes typically operate at full capacity and have a waitlist.
 To help meet the growing need for women's sober housing, Hilljack House plans to open another facility in the near future.
 Without the generosity of donors and volunteers, Hilljack House could not continue to support recovering alcoholics and addicts in their transition to independent, sober living.

 Hilljack House is governed by a volunteer board of directors who donate their time, talent, and monetary support.